Tilly Lockey: Life and career

 One set of arms used by Lockey was based on the Deus Ex video game series.
 In 2019, she received new custom arms designed by the team creating Alita: Battle Angel.

 Lockey has created and shared make-up tutorials online, and presented on the children's news show FYI on Sky.
 She featured in the video for Kate Nash's song Bad Lieutenant in 2019.

 In 2021, Lockey competed in the sixth series of the CBBC competition series Got What It Takes?.
 On 6 July 2021, she was announced as the winner of the series.

 In 2023 she hosted her own show at Sunderland university radio station Spark Sunderland and in 2024 was hosting the "Tuesday Hometime" drive time show.

+In 2026, she served on the national jury for the United Kingdom in the Eurovision Song Contest 2026.